Electric car costs: What does an electric car really cost?

 | VW UP e-up! | CHF 25’650 |

-When taking out car insurance you can currently benefit from various discounts with an electric car, depending on the insurer.
+When taking out car insurance you currently benefit from various discounts with an electric car, depending on the insurer.

 Do I pay less tax for an electric car?